joergkrause/svogv/guides/getting-started.md

 }
 ~~~

-To get access to the injectable service, you must register it in the *app.ts* file (or whereever you bootstrap your app):
+To get access to the injectable service, you must register it in the *app.ts* file (or wherever you bootstrap your app):

 ~~~
 import { FormValidatorService } from 'svogv';